-In October 2005, the Company submitted an application for an Industrial Bank Charter with the Federal Deposit Insurance Corporation (FDIC) and the State of Utah Department of Financial Institutions.
-On March 26, 2007, the Company announced that it received correspondence from the Federal Deposit Insurance Corporation (FDIC) approving the application for FDIC deposit insurance made by the Company's proposed Utah Industrial Bank (Marlin Business Bank), subject to the conditions set forth in the Order issued by the FDIC.
-The Company has complied with the initial requirements of the Order, and is in the process of analyzing the ongoing conditions of the approval to evaluate their impact on the proposed bank and the Registrant's overall operations.
+In October 2005, the Company submitted an application for an Industrial Bank Charter with the Federal Deposit Insurance Corporation ("FDIC") and the State of Utah Department of Financial Institutions.
+On March 26, 2007, the Company announced that it received correspondence from the FDIC approving the application for FDIC deposit insurance made by the Company's proposed Utah Industrial Bank (Marlin Business Bank), subject to the conditions set forth in the Order issued by the FDIC.
+The Company has filed a request to modify its initial approved plan for the bank.
+Subject to FDIC approved of the modifications, Marlin plans to proceed with the launch of Marlin Business Bank in 2008.
 The FDIC's Order, the conditions of the approval and other related documents are available on the FDIC's website at www.fdic.gov.